 Through these small steps, John has begun to recognize that he now lives with a pain carried by many others as well.
 Before the loss of his son, he had no idea so many people were going about their lives secretly burdened by immeasurable loss and heartache—so many were living from a place that others cannot fully understand without having experienced it themselves.

-In a recent article from The Atlantic, “The Space Between Mourning and Grief,” author Claire Wilmot writes about her experience of grief after losing her sister to a rare form of neurological cancer.
+In an article from The Atlantic, “The Space Between Mourning and Grief,” author Claire Wilmot writes about her experience of grief after losing her sister to a rare form of neurological cancer.
 She explains how such a loss can violently alter how we relate to the world in ways people on the “outside” simply can’t fathom.

 “The novelist Aleksandar Hemon compared the sense of separateness he felt when caring for his daughter, who was dying of a brain tumor, to living inside an aquarium,” she wrote.
 “Those on the outside could see in, to a degree, but those inside the glass led a completely alien existence.”